 Applications for the Fair Education Program for NSW schools will open August 2019.

 - Download and read the Program Guidelines BEFORE starting the application.
 These guidelines provide helpful information, such as selection criteria, key program dates and an outline of the commitment required by schools, which will allow you to make an informed decision about your participation and support you in developing a competitive application for further consideration.

 Use the URL provided below to register and login as a user on Smarty Grants platform.

 - Download and print a blank copy of the grant application.
 Discuss it with your key project stakeholders prior to commencing with the application.

 - If you are unsure whether your project concept aligns strongly with the purpose and guiding principles of the Fair Education Program, contact a member of the Schools Plus team to discuss further.

 - Submit your application prior to the deadline.

-The QLD Fair Education round has now closed.
 Please subscribe to our newsletter to stay up-to-date with other opportunities for your school.